Kayleigh McEnany appears in pro-Trump 'news' video after leaving CNN

-A day after Kayleigh McEnany announced she left CNN, she showed up as the centerpiece of a video clip posted by President Trump's campaign team.
+It is unclear if the effort is being funded by Trump's re-election campaign or by the Republican National Committee.
+It does not appear to be government-funded.

+Sunday's video came out one day after McEnany announced her exit from CNN.

-McEnany, a pro-Trump conservative pundit who appeared on CNN throughout the campaign season, announced via Twitter Saturday that she was leaving the network.
-She said to "stay tuned" for details about her next career move.
+McEnany, a pro-Trump pundit who appeared on CNN throughout the campaign season, announced via Twitter Saturday that she was leaving the network for a "new role."
+She said to "stay tuned" for details.

+McEnany was not dropped by CNN, according to a source with knowledge of her exit.
+Rather, she asked to be let out of her CNN contract in order to take on the new role.

 Then, on Sunday morning, the official Twitter handle for "Team Trump" and Trump's verified Facebook page both posted a video of McEnany laying out "the news of the week."

-In the video, McEnany went over some of the week's most positive news stories about Trump's performance, including the Friday employment report that put the number of jobs created since January at more than one million.

-"President Trump has clearly steered the economy back in the right direction," McEnany said.
+In the video, McEnany touted Friday's employment report.
+"President Trump has clearly steered the economy back in the right direction," she said.

 Related: Trump launches 'real news' Facebook series to combat mainstream media